For Cadence 0.42 go to Legacy Docs

 _10//private FlowControl.Account FLOW_ACCOUNT = null;

 We now have to register a wallet provider with the Flow SDK.
 We are going to use DevWallet, which comes with the Flow SDK, and is only intended for development purposes on emulator and testnet.
-Add the following to the Start
+Add the following to the Start function:

 _10// Set up SDK to access Emulator_10FlowConfig flowConfig = new FlowConfig()_10{_10 NetworkUrl = "http://127.0.0.1:8888/v1", // emulator_10 Protocol = FlowConfig.NetworkProtocol.HTTP_10};_10FlowSDK.Init(flowConfig);_10_10// Register DevWallet wallet provider with SDK_10FlowSDK.RegisterWalletProvider(new DevWalletProvider());